y7kim/agency-jekyll-theme/rally/_posts/2012-12-15-timbuktuchallenge2012.markdown

 event-description: The Timbuktu Challenge is 3,000 mile journey that starts in London, UK and ends near Timbuktu, Mali.
 Teams from all around the world gather once a year to embark on this epic journey into Western Africa.
 adventure-picture: 2012-timbuktuchallenge/timeline/680-timbuktuchallenge-timeline-thumb.jpg
 adventure-title: To Timbuktu
 adventure-caption:  The route to Timbuktu takes the team through 7 countries and the Sahara Desert.
-The journey was estimated at 3 weeks, but due to unforseen circumstances, the journey took 9 weeks.
+The journey was estimated at 3 weeks, but due to unforeseen circumstances, the journey took 9 weeks.
 charity-picture: 2012-timbuktuchallenge/timeline/850-timbuktuchallenge-timeline-thumb.jpg
 charity-title: Charitiable Initiative
 charity-caption: For the timbuktu challenge, the team gathered donations and equipment for 2 Malian charities.
 In addition to our ambulance donation, we provided office supplies, and netbooks.